 Sure sounds like imperialism to me.
 The Committee for a Constructive Tomorrow (CFACT), the organization that sponsors Morano’s climate and energy website, Climate Depot, recently published a review of the ways that Africa is resisting such energy and climate madness.

 So what can we do?
 I suggest we start by each sending a copy of Morano’s new takedown of the Green New Deal to one of our friends.
 It doesn’t matter if they are illiberal, liberal, conservative, or politically at-large.

-What good would that do?
-It’ll make them laugh, no matter what their politics.
+And what good would that do?
+Welll, it’ll make them laugh, no matter what their politics.
 And humor, Morano’s stock in trade, is so much more effective in engaging the average reader than citing ponderous studies.
 Morano has done the distilling of facts into humor for us, relying on the two decades he has spent in voracious reading and friendly debating.
 Like he says, he’s not a scientist, but he sure plays one on TV…extremely well!
 He’s a thoughtful, witty popularizer, with an elephant’s long memory for all the ridiculous claims (CO2-driven climate change causes wars, floods, wife-beating, crop failures, schizophrenia, etc.) that didn’t come true.

 * * *

 For 30 years in and around Congress as a staffer and then a lobbyist, I mostly worked with Democrats, and even ran for Congress once, for that party.
 So why am I so enamored of an arch-Republican, who staffed both Senator James Inhofe and Rush Limbaugh and made his bones as the man who Swift-boated my anti-war hero, John Kerry?